 The key is the HDMS_GUI value.
 If set to Y, the application (known as the HDMS GUI when these triggers and tables were first created) triggers use the user provided by the SQL rather than the logged in user.

-Note that this setting requires that REC_LAST_MOD_USER be explicitly set in all SQL statements that modify data.
-If an insert or update query fails to set REC_LAST_MOD_USER, the query will fail with a cryptic error message, which will occur because the _i and _au triggers will attempt to add an entry to the audit_log table with a null username.
+Important: this setting requires that REC_LAST_MOD_USER be explicitly set in all SQL statements that modify data.
+If an insert or update query fails to set REC_LAST_MOD_USER, either the system will insert the previously stored rec_last_mod_user value (which is likely to be incorrect), or if that is null the query will fail with a cryptic error message because the _i and _au triggers will attempt to add an entry to the audit_log table with a null username.

 If you no longer want to manually set the REC_LAST_MOD_USER value (and want it set to BIOTICS_DLINK instead), delete the hdms_audit_user_id entry using this SQL: